jose-guedes-trilogy/KayakoAutotester/README.md

    - Populate `.env.local` with the Kayako credentials/URLs (see `config/env.ts` for required vars).
      - Required: `KAYAKO_BASE_URL`, `KAYAKO_AGENT_URL`, `KAYAKO_USERNAME`, `KAYAKO_PASSWORD`.
      - Optional: `KAYAKO_CONVERSATION_ID` (forces tests to open a specific ticket), `KAYAKO_PREFERRED_TEAM`, and `KAYAKO_INBOX_VIEW_ID` (defaults to `1`, drives which inbox view URL the tests open via the derived `KAYAKO_INBOX_VIEW_URL`).
+   - Secrets can be stored in `secrets/kayako.json` and encrypted via `npm run secrets:encrypt` (see `secrets/README.md`).
+Team members decrypt with `npm run secrets:decrypt` before running the pipeline.
    - Install dependencies with `npm install`.

 2. **Selectors as Source of Truth**